 While abroad, cleared employees may encounter foreign nationals in a variety of contexts.
 No matter the nature of the interaction, any such encounter must be reported within 5 days of the employee’s return.
 The Foreign Contacts module – also located under the Incident Reporting menu – enables every interaction to be recorded and accessed with the same convenience as a travel report.

 Alternatively, individuals within the organization may wish to report suspicious interactions with non-foreign contacts and employees who are suspected of failing to report a suspicious interaction.
 SEAD-3 stipulated that cleared individuals have the obligation to monitor the activities and violations of their colleagues.
 The “Suspicious Contact Reporting” module enables them to do so, while the “Suspicious Contacts” module allows FSOs to access this information quickly.

 After reports have been filed through any of the modules listed above, it may be necessary to retrieve records on a particular employee and review their activities, violations or suspected violations over time.
-The Personnel Management module – located under the “Personnel Security” menu – covers employees that belong to your organization, while the “External Personnel Management” module covers contractors working on-site at any of your facilities.
+The Personnel Management module – located under the “Personnel Management” menu – covers employees that belong to your organization, while the “External Personnel Management” module covers contractors working on-site at any of your facilities.

 Thanks to Access Commander’s integrated design, the relevant module can also be quickly accessed by clicking on an employee’s name while using the modules previously described.
 Access Commander’s advanced searches permits cross-referenced queries among the other subsystems.

 Security Suite for Comprehensive Reporting